MicrosoftDocs/win32/desktop-src/defender/msft-mpthreatdetection.md

 ---
 title: MSFT\_MpThreatDetection class
-description: This is a class that represents the current detailed state of a threat. ms.assetid: 'ebc0a7a8-723c-453e-a82b-4fdedb276d19'
+description: This is a class that represents the current detailed state of a threat. ms.assetid: ebc0a7a8-723c-453e-a82b-4fdedb276d19
-keywords: ["MSFT_MpThreatDetection class", "MSFT_MpThreatDetection class, described"]
+keywords:
+- MSFT_MpThreatDetection class
+- MSFT_MpThreatDetection class, described
 topic_type:
 - apiref
 api_name: